dubinsky/dubinsky/notes/SystemAdministration/Cabling.md

 [15U](https://www.amazon.com/gp/product/B084PB7GL8/) $314 at Amazon; B&H does not carry StarTech.
 ## Patch Panel
 With insertable keystones, not like the one I have.
-16 ports, so that keystones have some space; if I need more, I'll just get another one.
+Got one with 16 ports, so that keystones have some space; if I need more, I'll just get another one.

+Want to get a 24-port one with cable bracket/ties; I can just plug the unused holes...

 Neat patch cover?
 ## RJ45